cloudflare/cloudflare-docs/content/workers/observability/local-development-and-testing.md

 {{<Aside type="note">}}

-The `.vscode/launch.json` file only applies to a single project.
-If you prefer, you can add the above launch configuration to your User Settings (per the [official VS Code documentation](https://code.visualstudio.com/docs/editor/debugging#_global-launch-configuration)) to have it available for all your projects.
+The `.vscode/launch.json` file only applies to a single workspace.
+If you prefer, you can add the above launch configuration to your User Settings (per the [official VS Code documentation](https://code.visualstudio.com/docs/editor/debugging#_global-launch-configuration)) to have it available for all your workspaces.

 {{</Aside>}}